inausoft/netCLI/CONTRIBUTING.md

 ## Testing

 There a small set of unit tests available - so be sure to run / adjust / add them before you will create your pull request.

+## Working with code

+We're using [simple branching](http://inausoft.com/blog/simple-branching) when it comes to branching, merging and versioning.